 - The Inn on Biltmore Estate is not a budget accommodation.
 A stay there is definitely on the splurge-y end of things.

-- It’s a popular hotel that can book up during popular times at Biltmore (like toward the end of the annual passholder appreciation and weekends during the summer when they offer the Summer Concert Series) making last-minute trips difficult especially if looking for a room type below suite.
+- It’s a popular hotel that can book up during popular times at Biltmore (like toward the end of the annual passholder appreciation and weekends during the summer).
+This can make last-minute trips difficult especially if looking for a room type below suite.

 - While its location is perfect for exploring the rest of the Estate, since it’s within the Biltmore property it’s not super convenient for exploring the rest of Asheville.